3. Open Educational Resources and the Case for Prioritizing, Using, Finding, and Sharing OER Content | Readings

 Reviewing Open Educational Resources

-Multiple rubrics exist for evaluation of course materials at PreK12 levels.
-Achieve offers its EQuIP (Educators Evaluating the Quality of Instructional Products) for use identification of materials aligned to the Common Core State Standards (CCSS) or Next Generation Science Standards (NGSS).
-In addition, Achieve offers downloadable PDF Rubrics for evaluation of open educational resources.
+Multiple rubrics exist for evaluation of course materials at PreK-12 levels.
+Achieve offers its EQuIP (Educators Evaluating the Quality of Instructional Products) designed to identify materials aligned to the Common Core State Standards (CCSS) or Next Generation Science Standards (NGSS).
+In addition, Achieve offers downloadable PDF rubrics for evaluation of open educational resources.

 Projects may have their own rubrics for specific criteria they would like to have met.
-This could be applied during the search process or after an adaptation or authoring process..
-One example is the Curator Checklist designed by the authors for CENI projects.
+This could be applied during the search process or after an adaptation or authoring process.
+One example is the Curator Checklist for CENI projects, designed by the authors.

 Applying Copyright, Open Licensing, and Fair Use Knowledge